The case for Google’s Pixel 3, despite everything

 Assistant even gets proactive on Pixel phones when you swipe right from the Home screen, looking at your search history and providing updates on topics you might care about.
 It’s a quintessential creepy-but-useful Google feature, and it’s steadily won me over.

 The third pillar of Google’s new ecosystem is photos, so of course the Pixel 3 takes excellent pictures.
 Plenty of other reviewers have done detailed comparisons with other high-end phones, so I won’t belabor the point here, but I’ve yet to be let down by the Pixel 3’s camera.
-(Unlike the Pixel 3 XL, the smaller Pixel 3 has a single rear-facing camera.)
 Being able to zoom out for selfies with the dual-lens front camera, get unrealistically great low-light shots with Night Sight, and quickly wake the camera by double-tapping the power button all make the Pixel 3’s camera feel indispensable.

 But again, the camera alone isn’t the point.
 What really matters is that Google automatically saves those photos online at full resolution for three years–a Pixel-exclusive perk that no other phone offers today.
 And once those pictures land on Google Photos, Google’s AI gets another chance to shine.
 Beyond just recognizing faces, Google Photos can automatically update albums with new pictures of specific people, and then share those albums with people you trust.
 If you have a Google Home Hub or Pixel Stand wireless charger, those photos will then live on your desk or nightstand.
 The Pixel 3 isn’t just a nice camera phone, it’s a key part of a complete photo experience.